 This period of market volatility has underlined a fresh impetus to the initial suitability assessment of drawdown.
 As an absolute minimum, this suitability should be reviewed at least annually.
-Most advisers will be reviewing clients in drawdown at least every six months, some might do this quarterly.
+Most advisers will be reviewing clients in drawdown regularly, some might do this quarterly.
 The market outlook remains uncertain and by committing to regular reviews, you have more opportunity to advise small changes in order to ensure your client remains on track to meet their income requirements.

 Some drawdown clients in higher-risk investments may never have felt the full magnitude of this level of market volatility before and may not have the capacity or inclination to tolerate future movements of this kind again.
 For some, significant reductions in investment sustainability scores may bring about a need to re-evaluate risk appetite and capacity for loss and this is where risk profiling and income modelling tools can support your client conversations.